-In a general way we may say that the dizziness of young people is ordinarily transient and unimportant; that the dizziness of elderly people is apt to be recurrent and serious because it usually depends upon cerebral arteriosclerosis or disease of the internal ear.
+In a general way we may say that the dizziness of young people is ordinarily transient and unimportant; that the dizziness of elderly people is apt to be recurrent and serious because it usually depends upon organic disease of the brain or internal ear.
 Each of these main groups will now be discussed more in detail.